Composite Classical and Quantum Channel Discrimination: Composite Channel Discrimination

 Note that~\cite[Lemma 13]{brandao_adversarial_2020} requires the infimum to be over a convex set, which is why we introduced convex hulls in the previous step.
 Additionally, we now take the supremum over $\nu_k$ to find

-where the first equality is just a rewriting, and for the second equality we used that by \autoref{prop:main_exchange} (since the infimum is over convex sets) we can exchange infimum and supremum.
+where the first equality is just a rewriting, and for the second equality we used that by \autoref{prop:main_exchange} (since the infimum is over convex sets, and $D_M$ satisfies the direct sum property) we can exchange infimum and supremum.
 We take the $\limsup$ over $k$ to get

 Now, by \autoref{lem:inf_perm_covariant} the infimum is achieved for permutation covariant channels $\E_k$, $\F_k$, and by \autoref{lem:channel_div_perm_invariant} the supremum is achieved for a permutation invariant state (note that the channels $\E_k$ and $\F_k$ are of course also permutation covariant with regards to permutations within $R$, as they act with the identity on the reference system).
 Hence the state $\F_k(\nu_k)$ is permutation invariant, and thus by \autoref{lem:measured_asmptotically_equal} we get